AllyT-MS/south-coast-summit-sci/README.md

 - Use an Identity Protection policy to enforce password change when any users risk level is set to Medium or High.
 If students cannot simulate a risk event to trigger this rule, then at least check that they have the policy configured on PIM.
 - Privileged Identity Management must be configured to assign the "Security Administrator" role to Lee Gu, but their default role is User as observed in their profile. (e.g Role is only used when required - Just in Time) This role should be available for a maximum of 2 hours, and a reason to elevate privilege must be provided.
 Approval from manager for each request is NOT required.

-Helpful notes
+**Helpful notes**
 - When testing the conditional access policies, team members can impersonate the volunteer users.
 - Trusted locations defined with at least one IP address of a trusted location to sign in from.
 One of the public IP addresses of a team member is an example of a trusted location access.

 ### Part 2 - Identity Governance
+**Scenario goal:**
-**Scenario goal:** Configure access reviews on all guest users in the tenants to ensure no guests have extended access to resources when they no longer need them.
+Configure access reviews on all guest users in the tenants to ensure no guests have extended access to resources when they no longer need them.
 Create an access package to allow internal users to request access to a set of Teams with an audited approval process.

-### General
+**General:**
 In addition to the scenario goal it MUST also meet the following criteria:
 - If a review is not received for guest users, their access should be revoked
 - All internal employees should be able to request access to the access package
 - Users' line managers should provide the first level of approval
 - Named HR users should provide the second level of approval

-Helpful notes
+**Helpful notes:**
 - When testing the access packages it is useful to have people signed in as each role to ensure the approval process works as intended

 ### Part 3 - Single Sign-on for an Enterprise Application - NB.
 THIS TASK WILL MIGHT TAKE A FEW HOURS
+**Scenario goal:**
-**Scenario goal:** Configure a cloud app for single signon.
+Configure a cloud app for single signon.

-### General
+**General**
 Using the Azure AD SAML toolkit:
 - Enable SSO via Azure AD to the SAML Toolkit

-Helpful notes
+**Helpful notes:**
 - If you already have an application that you want to intergrate to the test tenant such as Facebook developer, twitter developer, GCP, AWS etc you can use that instead. - See here - https://learn.microsoft.com/en-us/azure/active-directory/saas-apps/tutorial-list
 - https://learn.microsoft.com/en-us/azure/active-directory/saas-apps/saml-toolkit-tutorial

 ## Challenge 3 - Microsoft Purview - Compliance

 ### Part 1 - Compliance Manager
+**Scenario goal:**
-**Scenario goal:** The team must work together to identify necessary compliance improvement actions and implement the actions where possible.
+The team must work together to identify necessary compliance improvement actions and implement the actions where possible.
 The Compliance manager in Microsoft 365 assessments will be used to identify the improvement actions.
 As Contoso has offices within the UK and EU it must meet the EU GDPR regulations and UK Cyber Essentials.

 Each team should select three improvement actions whose control maps to the appropriate assessments.
 If this is not possible, choose the improvement actions that have two or more.
 The team will: